Want to make your gift last forever? The power is in your hands.

 Doris Smith served nearly 35 years as a registered nurse with Montana Deaconess Medical Center until just before her death in 1983.
 She was known for her delightful sense of humor and warm personality.
 Aware of Doris’ devotion and interest in the future of nursing, friends and family created a nursing scholarship in her name the year she passed away.

 It was through the special interest of Rev. William Wesley Van Orsdel that the Deaconess Hospital, now Benefis Health System, first began providing care in Great Falls in 1898.
 This endowment to provide nursing scholarships was created in memory of this hospital co-founder and the significant contributions he made to medical care for the people of Montana.

-Darlene Glantz Skees Memorial Nursing Scholarship Endowment
+John and Darlene Skees Memorial Nursing Scholarship Endowment

 Husted Nursing Scholarship Endowment